MyNextID/idt-plus-plus/README.md

   >
   > REQUIRED for: Selective Disclosure SD-Cha-Cha
 - iss_jwk: Issuer identity
-  > By including an `iss_id` claim in a JWT, the issuer of the JWT presents additional identity information about itself.
+  > By including an `iss_jwk` claim in a JWT, the issuer of the JWT presents additional identity information about itself.
 WebPKI profile is defined in this document.
   >
   > REQUIRED for: WebPKI issuer ID.